 Director fees are subject to shareholders' approval at general meetings.
 Taking into consideration the level of responsibility, experience, abilities required of the Directors, level of care and amount of time needed to be spent, and fees offered for similar positions in companies requiring the same talent, it is proposed for shareholder consideration and approval revising Director fees for Non-Executive Directors and Board Committee members.
-The current fee scale for Non-Executive Directors and Board Committee members are set out below.
+The current fee scale for Non-Executive Directors and Board Committee members and the proposed fees are set out below.
 Executive Directors will not receive any director fee.

-Current per annum HK\$ Proposed Fee Per annum HK\$ Board of Directors Non-Executive Director 200,000 (Note 1) 225,000 Audit Committee Chairman Member 120,000 (Note 2) 60,000 (Note 1) 135,000 70,000 Remuneration Committee Chairman Member 60,000 (Note 2) 40,000 (Note 1) no change no change Strategy Committee Chairman Member 30,000 20,000 no change 30,000 Other Committees Chairman Member 30,000 20,000 no change no change
+Current per annum HK\$ Proposed Fee Per annum HK\$

+Board of Directors 200 000 (1) 225.000

+Non-Executive Director 200,000 (Note 1) 225,000

+Audit Committee

+Chairman 120,000 (Note 2) 135,000

+Member 60,000 (Note 1) 70,000

+Remuneration Committee

+Chairman 60,000 (Note 2) no change

+Member 40,000 (Note 1) no change

+Strategy Committee

+Chairman 30,000 no change

+Member 20,000 30,000

+Other Committees

+Chairman 30,000 no change

+Member 20,000 no change
-1. Approved by shareholders in 2011 AGM.

-2. Approved by shareholders in 2014 AGM.
+- 1. Approved by shareholders in 2011 AGM. - 2.
+Approved by shareholders in 2014 AGM.